Outsiders (comics): DC Rebirth

 The original Outsiders are reintroduced in Dark Days: The Forge #1 (2017), a prelude to DC's Dark Nights: Metal crossover, in an expository scene which explains that Batman formed the Outsiders (Black Lightning, Metamorpho, Geo-Force, Katana, and Halo) to investigate a mystery concerning the DC Universe which connects the strangeness of the Multiverse to the properties of metals—like Nth Metal, the Court of Owls' resurrection metal, Aquaman's trident, and Doctor Fate's helmet— to metahumans and to mystical lands like Nanda Parbat, Skartaris, Atlantis, and Themiscyra.
 He assembled the team to operate outside the knowledge of the government, the Justice League, or the Batman family.

 In Doomsday Clock, Geo-Force forms a new version of the Outsiders consisting of Baroness Bedlam, Eradicator, Knightfall, Terra, and Wylde.

 The Detective Comics story arc On the Outside (July 2018) had Batman and Black Lightning come together to defeat the villain Karma.
 In the aftermath of the battle, Batman told Black Lightning that he wanted him to lead a new team of Outsiders consisting of himself, Cassandra Cain, Duke Thomas, and Katana, who had fought as their allies in the fight against Karma.
 An ongoing comic book featuring this team, titled Batman and the Outsiders (vol. 3), was set to release in December 2018.
 The series was abruptly cancelled before finally releasing in May the following year.

-Later, Black Lightning assembles a new "modular" iteration of the team with himself, Duke, Katana, and Metamorpho, and a rotating fifth member.
+Black Lightning assembles a new "modular" iteration of the team with himself, Duke, Katana, and Metamorpho, and a rotating fifth member.
 In Batman: Urban Legends, Batman joins the team to help Duke find his mother.'